JustinQHu/Mblog/content/travel/ottawa.md

 > 3. Ottawa,  like other cities,  also has a severe homeless crisis, which damages the city's image a lot;
 > 4. Ottawa is little boring since the economy is mainly driven by the Canadian government, which happens to be the largest employer in Ottawa;
 > 5. Ottawa is public transit, [OC Transpo](https://www.octranspo.com/en/), is still developing;  good news is it accepts [Presto](https://www.prestocard.ca/en/) or Visa/Mastercard credit card;
+> 6. Ottawa is a more bilingual city and French is more widely used, compared to Toronto which is a more English city;

 ![Ottawa](/travel/ottawa/OttawaRiver.jpeg "Ottawa River and the East Block in Renovation")